Living in Thailand with Kids: Real Costs & Family Life (2026)

 Communication

 When living in Thailand with kids, you’ll eventually need a Thai number, which means getting a SIM card.
 My tip: Don’t buy a SIM card directly at the airport.
 Instead, go to an AIS store and get your SIM there.
 You can also convert it to an e-SIM if needed.
-This is the most cost-effective option and ensures you have access to AIS’s excellent service.
+TRUE is also a good provider and sometimes offers better coverage in remote areas.

 Climate

 Anyone who visits us from Europe always groans, “How do you stand this heat?!”
 The answer is simple: the body gets used to everything!
-The sweating, at least for me, hasn’t lessened even 5 years after moving to Thailand.
-But I don’t find the usual 30 degrees Celsius (86 degrees Fahrenheit) hot anymore.
+The sweating has lessened after moving to Thailand and I don’t find the usual 30 degrees Celsius (86 degrees Fahrenheit) hot anymore.
 In fact, when it’s only 27 degrees Celsius (80.6 degrees Fahrenheit), I wear a sweater.

 Hot Season (March to May)